mrhrifat/nextjs-interview-questions/README.md

     [:arrow_up: Back to Top](#app-router-table-of-contents)

-20. ### Is it possible to use both App Router and Pages Router in the same Next.js application?
+20. ### Is it possible to use both App Router and Pages Router in the same Next.js project?

-    Yes, it is possible to use both App Router and Pages Router in the same Next.js application.
+    Yes, it is possible to use both App Router and Pages Router in the same Next.js project.
 You can have the `app` directory for the App Router and the `pages` directory for the Pages Router, allowing you to take advantage of both routing systems.

     [:arrow_up: Back to Top](#app-router-table-of-contents)